 - The

-statement evaluates the value ofdayOfWeek
+switchstatement evaluates the value ofdayOfWeek. - Each

-. - If a match is found, the corresponding block of code executes.
+caserepresents a possible value fordayOfWeek. - If a match is found, the corresponding block of code executes.

 - The